 Table 3.30 summarizes the suggested types and accredited number of barriers according to ISO 16075 (adapted from WHO 2006 and USEPA 2012).
 According to the irrigation method, the allowed pathogen reduction rate is differed.
 The number of barriers is calculated according to the treated wastewater quality (such as very high quality, high quality, good quality etc.) and type of the barriers (such as distance from drip irrigation system using treated wastewater, additional disinfection in the field, etc).
 An additional disinfection system can be required for the irrigation of vegetables due to the local conditions of storage and conveying.
 In this case, residual chlorine must be controlled.
 Low-level disinfection is considered as one barrier: high-level disinfection is considered as two barriers.
-Whereas, a distance of 50 cm of clean air between drip irrigation and the vegetables and fruit is considered as two barriers.
+Whereas, a distance > 25 cm of clean air between drip irrigation and the vegetables and fruit is considered as one barrier, a distance of 50 cm of clean air between drip-irrigation and the vegetables and fruit is considered as two barriers.
 On the other hand, the distance should be calculated from the height to which the sprayed effluents arise by spraying irrigation and is considered as only one barrier because of the aerosols in the air.
 According to the ISO, effluents of medium quality and effluents of extensive treated wastewater should not be used for the irrigation of vegetables.